-Our Scholarship Program aims to nourish a vibrant literary culture by providing support to teachers and librarians while promoting the work of new voices in American literature.
+Our Scholarship Program aims to nourish a vibrant literary culture by providing support to teachers, librarians, and readers while promoting the work of new voices in American literature.
 There are three principal opportunities:

 1. Johnson, Merrill, & Russo Awards

 Dynamic writers who possess the voice, skill, and poise to succeed at the national level are urged to apply now for one of our named awards.
 Winners of the Cecelia Joyce Horton Johnson Fiction Award, the Scotti Merrill Memorial Award, and the Marianne Russo Award receive full tuition to our January seminar and workshop program, round-trip airfare, seven nights’ lodging, financial support for living expenses while in Key West, and the opportunity to appear on stage during the Seminar.
 Our named awards recognize emerging writers of exceptional merit; applicants are based primarily on the strength of a manuscript, with some attention given to references and a cover letter.
 Application deadline is September 15.

 Teachers, librarians, and writers who would not otherwise be able to attend the seminar and/or writers’ workshop program are eligible to apply for financial assistance.
 We are looking for applicants whose professional roles and personal skills allow them to have a positive impact upon readers of all ages; and for emerging writers committed to improving their craft among our literary community in Key West.
 Financial assistance is primarily given in the form of fee reductions; a limited number of applicants will also receive discounted lodging options.